zhoudaquan/ChatAnything/README.md

 # Install & Run
 Just follow the instructions.
 Every thing would be simple (hopefully).
 Reach out if you met with any problems!
 ### Install
-first, install the virtual environment.
+First, install the virtual environment.
 ```
 conda env create -f environment.yaml